-Volunteer committee members include: Bradley Bissett, chairperson; Ken Babich, Ruth Babich, Ted Huntoon, Randy Marsh, Al Patrick, and Ann Schrope.
+Volunteer committee members include: Bradley Bissett, chairperson; Ken Babich, Ruth Babich, Ted Huntoon, Amy Lowman, Al Patrick, Ann Schrope, and Angela Sloan.

 The Business Relations Committee organizes the Driving for Health Golf Scramble and hosts business leader seminars and programs.

-Volunteer committee members include: Kathy Sauvola, chairperson; Amie Abbe, Trevor Bonesteel, Rick Darling, Scott Dorman, Tom Gemmell, Scott Keys, Phil Macumber, Ryan Ruggles, and Jenna Stauffer.
+Volunteer committee members include: Kathy Sauvola, chairperson; Amie Abbe, Trevor Bonesteel, Andrew Huffman, Scott Keys, Phil Macumber, Kyle Mausolf, and Jenna Muxlow.

 The Community Relations Committee organizes the Tree of Shining Love event, along with other community outreach events such as the Coaches Sports Summit, Total Tune Up Health Fair and Classic Car Show, community walking program, and additional health and wellness events.

-Volunteer committee members include: Mark Kappen, chairperson; Sharon Beals, Jan Blovsky, Holly Bonesteel, Teri Deering, Kendra Jickling, Sheila Lambert, Meredith Lyons, Jill Thomas, Joanne Thompson, and Jeanette Yaroch.
+Volunteer committee members include: Mark Kappen, chairperson; Sharon Beals, Jan Blovsky, Kendra Jickling, Sheila Lambert, Meredith Lyons, Jill Thomas, Joanne Thompson and Jeanette Yaroch.